 - 10 Best (Easiest to Use) Blogging Software Platforms in 2022Daniel Strongin30 Jun 2022

 8. Participate in Online and Professional Graphic Design Communities

 Becoming involved in the graphic design community and professional associations will increase your connections in the industry and your knowledge of the field.
 Also, attend conferences and network whenever possible.

 Join Professional Associations

 A great way to learn about the workings of the graphic design profession is to join professional organizations.
-They run conferences, produce articles, books, and other resources.
-Some of these organizations work to improve the profession as a whole by lobbying and other activities.
+They run conferences and produce articles, books, and other resources.
+Some of these organizations work to improve the profession as a whole through lobbying and other activities.

-Interaction and critique is really important to your growth as a graphic designer.
-If you're not in design school, then you need to find other places that people will tear apart your work, and that you can develop your own critical eye.
-The best thing for a young design is to have someone tell them why something they made isn't well designed, and what they might do differently.
-This prepares you for clients doing this (gives you a thicker skin), and it helps you grow with your visual and creative problem solving abilities.
+Interaction and critique are really important to your growth as a graphic designer.
+If you're not in design school, then you need to find other places where people will tear apart your work, and where you can develop your own critical eye.
+The best thing for a young designer is to have someone tell them why something they made isn't well designed, and what they might do differently.
+This prepares you for clients doing this (gives you a thicker skin), and it helps you improve your visual and creative problem-solving abilities.

 I don't know of the perfect place on the net to find this, but try different online communities or forums.
 And if you can find a mentor, even someone with just one or two more years of experience than you, who is willing to critique your work, this can be invaluable.
 Try some of the places mentioned below and search further.